 Both individuals and mission teams are required by RiverWind Inc to have medical travel insurance.
 Some travel plans include coverage - check with your travel agent.
-There are a number of excellent and reasonably priced travel medical plans available for individuals and groups, e.g., Good Neighbor Insurance (see their website at http://bit.ly/2h4ajTt).
-Plans are priced as low as \$2/day/team member; and can easily be added to the trip cost.
+There are a number of excellent and reasonably priced travel medical plans available for individuals and groups, e.g., Good Neighbor Insurance (see their website at gninsurance.com); or a commercial option such as Allianz Travel.

+Contact your choice for pricing; usually it can easily be added to the trip cost.
 Team leaders are required to certify that the mission team has purchased insurance.

 Additionally, it important that each team member have a representative from their sending church or organization who will keep a record of team members' contacts in the U.S. - name, address, email and phone numbers.
-A .pdf copy should also be sent to RiverWind.
+Send a PDF copy to RiverWind.